CoreMedia/coremedia-studio-hub/documentation/Content-Creation.md

 # Content Creation

-This section describes how content is created by the Studio Hub and how to customize it.
+This section describes how content is created by the Content Hub and how to customize it.

 ### Asynchronous Content Creation

 The content that is created for a selection of a connector item depends on the type that is configured in the _Content Mapping_ document of the corresponding connector type configuration.
-While the content for an item is created and opened immediately (if created via dialog), the postprocessing of the content is executed by the Java backend of the Studio Hub.
+While the content for an item is created and opened immediately (if created via dialog), the postprocessing of the content is executed by the Java backend of the Content Hub.
 For the execution time of the postprocessing, the content is locked by the server.
 This ensures that the document of the external system can downloaded, converted and put into a content property without concurrent access of a Studio user.
 Once the postprocessing is finished, the access to the newly created content is released.
-Note that every content generated from the Studio Hub contains the 'ConnectorId' to identify the connector and item it has been generated from.
+Note that every content generated from the Content Hub contains the 'ConnectorId' to identify the connector and item it has been generated from.

 ### Bulk Content Creation